-In 2016 we told you about the R22 phase out and with warmer temperatures approaching, A1 Chesney Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, A1 Chesney Service Experts wanted to remind you of your courses of action.

-If you have an air conditioning system installed prior to 2010, it likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed before 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and pleasant.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.